Berezovsky v Abramovich: Judgment

 Gloster J, in the Commercial Court division of the High Court, held that Berezovsky was not a credible witness, there had never been a certain agreement intended to be enforceable, and there were no threats.

 Significance

-The case was the last where Lord Sumption acted as a barrister.
+The case was the last where Jonathan Sumption acted as a barrister.
 He delayed his appointment to the UK Supreme Court so that he could finish his work on the case.
 A year later, Berezovsky allegedly committed suicide by hanging himself.

+In popular culture

+The case was dramatised in Peter Morgan's 2022 play Patriots, which retold the life of Berezovsky.